cognitara/Badr/README.md

-# Badr AI Receptionist
+Badr AI Receptionist

-Badr is an Artificial Intelligent repurposed medical simulation robot to act as receptionist after retiring his medical journey.
+> "From diagnosing patients to greeting visitors—Badr’s career change is proof that even robots can have a midlife crisis."

-An AI-driven virtual receptionist designed to automate front-desk interactions in a medical learning institute.
-The system handles incoming inquiries, schedules appointments, provides quick responses to FAQs, and integrates with existing business tools to streamline daily operations.
+Badr is a repurposed medical simulation robot that has traded its stethoscope for a front desk.
+Once a high-tech medical training tool, Badr has now embraced a new mission—acting as an AI-powered receptionist that welcomes guests, manages schedules, and keeps things running smoothly.

-## Overview
+Overview

-This public repository contains high-level documentation and architecture information for the Badr AI Receptionist project.
-The actual implementation code is not included in this public repository.
+This public repository contains high-level documentation and architectural insights into the Badr AI Receptionist project.
+While the inner workings are fascinating, the actual implementation code is not included in this public repository.

-## Features
+Features

-- **Motion Detection**: Uses PIR sensor to detect presence and activate the system
+Motion Detection – Knows when someone arrives (no need to wave awkwardly).

-- **Face Recognition**: Identifies team members and regular visitors
+Face Recognition – Identifies team members and frequent visitors (and remembers them better than most humans).

-- **Voice Interaction**: Supports both English and Arabic (including Emirati dialect)
+Voice Interaction – Supports both English and Arabic, including the Emirati dialect.

-- **Natural Language Processing**: Understands intent and generates appropriate responses
+Natural Language Processing – Understands queries and generates useful responses (most of the time).

-- **Appointment Scheduling**: Manages meeting requests and notifies team members
+Appointment Scheduling – Handles meeting requests so humans don’t have to.

-- **Email Notifications**: Sends alerts for various events and system status
+Email Notifications – Sends alerts for important events and system status updates.

-- **Modular Architecture**: Easy to extend and customize
+Modular Architecture – Designed for easy customization and future expansions.

-## Hardware Requirements
+Minimum Hardware Requirements

-- Raspberry Pi 4B
+Raspberry Pi 4B

-- Raspberry Pi module 3 noir camera
+Raspberry Pi Camera Module 3 Noir

-- USB PnP Audio Device (microphone and speaker)
+USB PnP Audio Device (microphone and speaker)

-- PIR Sensor (connected to GPIO 27)
+PIR Sensor (for motion detection)

-## System Architecture
+System Architecture

-### Directory Structure
+Directory Structure

-- `/app`: Core application code
+/app – Core application code

-  - `/admin`: Admin interface
+/admin – Admin interface

-  - `/core`: Core functionality
+/core – Core functionality

-  - `/face_recognition`: Face recognition system
+/face_recognition – Face recognition system

-  - `/hardware`: Hardware interfaces
+/hardware – Hardware interfaces

-  - `/integrations`: External integrations
+/integrations – External integrations

-  - `/nlp`: Natural language processing
+/nlp – Natural language processing

-  - `/speech`: Speech processing
+/speech – Speech processing

-- `/config`: Configuration files
+/config – Configuration files

-- `/data`: Data storage
+/data – Data storage

-  - `/audio`: Audio recordings
+/audio – Audio recordings

-  - `/faces`: Face images and encodings
+/faces – Face images and encodings

-  - `/images`: Captured images
+/images – Captured images

-  - `/logs`: System logs
+/logs – System logs

-  - `/videos`: Recorded videos
+/videos – Recorded videos

-- `/scripts`: Utility scripts
+/scripts – Utility scripts

-### Key Components
+Key Components

-- **State Machine**: Manages conversation flow and system states
+State Machine – Manages conversation flow and system states.

-- **PIR Sensor**: Detects motion to activate the system
+PIR Sensor – Detects motion to activate the system.

-- **Camera**: Captures images and videos for face recognition
+Camera – Captures images and videos for face recognition.

-- **Audio System**: Handles speech input and output
+Audio System – Handles speech input and output.

-- **Face Recognizer**: Identifies people from images
+Face Recognizer – Identifies people from images.

-- **NLP Engine**: Processes text to understand intent and generate responses
+NLP Engine – Processes text to understand intent and generate responses.

-- **Email Service**: Sends notifications and alerts
+Email Service – Sends notifications and alerts.

-## License
+License

-This project is licensed under a Proprietary License - see the LICENSE file for details.
+This project is licensed under a Proprietary License – see the LICENSE file for details.
-Commercial use, reselling, or redistribution is prohibited without explicit permission and royalty agreements.
+Commercial use, reselling, or redistribution is strictly prohibited without explicit permission and royalty agreements.

-## Contact
+Contact

-For more information or to inquire about licensing please contact:
+For inquiries, licensing, or partnerships, please reach out:
-- Email: badr.receptionist@gmail.com
+📧 Email: info.cognitara@gmail.com

 ---

-Powered by Cognitara (c) 2025
+Powered by Cognitara © 2025